LukeEcomod/blopti/README.md

   - A DEM as a raster image.
   - A canal network as a raster image.
   - A soil type map as a raster image.
-  - (A soil depth map as a raster image.)
-UNDER DEV.
+  - A soil depth map as a raster image.

 The data must be stored in the path "data/" relative to the ```.py``` files.